-'SNAP - THE PORTFOLIO' has been coordinated by contributing artist and Suffolk resident Abigail Lane.
-She explains, 'It has become clear that a lot of interesting artists have rekindled links to this area in the last few years - it's quite extraordinary.
-The reasons for this are not clear-cut but obviously something is occurring...as a result SNAP was initiated.'
-All the artists share a connection with East Anglia, either as their home, their place of work or their place of origin.
-Though each of the twelve images is specific to the contributors' unique artistic practice, quite organically, elements of the portfolio gravitate thematically towards the relationship between the body and landscape - often the natural poetic force of the environs paired with the artist's interaction within it.
+The diverse group of artists participating in 'SNAP 2012- THE PORTFOLIO' includes the painter Maggi Hambling, sound artist Brian Eno, who exhibited his sculpture 'Iceland' in the 2011 exhibition at Snape, Maltings, and text based artist Scott King.
+Though each of the eleven images is specific to the contributors' unique artistic practice, quite organically, elements of the portfolio gravitate thematically towards the relationship between the body and landscape - often the natural poetic force of the environs paired with the artist's interaction within it.
 The portfolio also utilizes text and photographic imagery in an unconventional mapping of the quirky, rural character of the secluded region.
 However, the work is not necessarily stringently defined by the geography that unites the artists.
-'SNAP - THE PORTFOLIO' is a testament to the region's creative magnetism, and each image is a marker for how each artist has responded to such a distinctive landscape.
+'SNAP 2012 - THE PORTFOLIO' is a testament to the region's creative magnetism, and each image is a marker for how each artist has responded to such a distinctive landscape.